jianwen-android/notes-sst-/History/A. Cold War in Europe/A.2 Reasons for the Cold War in Europe.md

 ### The Yalta Conference

 ## Power vacuum in Europe

 - Europe was devastated by WWII
 - 40 million dead
 - Buildings, infrastructures reduced to rubble
 - Refugees of war relocating to find new homes
 - Agricultural & industrial outputs havled
 - Govts bankrupt

+- Govts & empires collapsed
+- Germany, Italy, France & Britian were no longer able to dominate politics/post-war decisions (textbook pg 12)
+- Needed outside help to rebuild
+- This allowed USA & USSR to compete for a role in reconstructing Europe, increasing their political & economic influence